 hair, painted blue eyes and closed painted mouth.
 The

 Bobby Anne doll came in a cardboard carrying case with a wardrobe and

 oilcloth roller skates.

-Doll is unmarked, hang tag states she's a Kiddie Pal Dolly made by
+Doll is unmarked, hang tag states she's a Kiddie Pal Dolly,

 Patsy or Patsyette type competitor.

 a mohair wig over her molded hair with blue tin sleep eyes, 13" tall,

 Note: As you can see Bobby Anne's molded hair is nearly identical to the above

 Polly Prim doll who is a brunette with brown painted eyes and both dolls are